wso2/cellery/docs/cli-reference.md

  ##### Cellery Apply Policy Autoscale:

- Apply a file containing a set of autoscale policies to the given cell instance.
+ Apply a file containing a set of autoscale policies or zero-scale policies to the given cell instance.

  ###### Parameters: